 By Taxi: Like in most major cities, there are plenty of taxis to be found in Paris.
 You can hail them in the street or pick up one from a licensed rank.
 Taxis in Paris are not all the same color, but they will have the distinctive “Taxi Parisien” light on top.

 Hot Tip: When you’re abroad, don’t miss out on earning lots of valuable rewards points!
-Use a card such as the Chase Sapphire Preferred® Card which earns you 2pts per $1 spent on ALL travel and dining purchases.
+Use a card such as the Chase Sapphire Preferred® Card which earns you 5x points on travel purchased through Chase Ultimate Rewards, 3x points on dining, and 2x points on all other travel purchases.
 But – at the very least, you’ll want to use a credit card that has no foreign transaction fees!

 There are 20 neighborhoods called arrondissements in Paris.
 Each one has its own distantly unique vibe and all of them are unique Parisian in their look and feel.
 Spend your time in the city exploring the arrondissements at your leisure for an authentic introduction to the city.
 It’s hard to pick a top ten but here are ours.

 Situated on the right bank of the River Seine, the 1st arrondissement is one of the oldest in Paris.
 It is also one of the least populated and one of the smallest by area…but that doesn’t make it one of the quietest parts of the city!
 Les Halles is home to the world-famous Louvre Museum, where the Mona Lisa and the Venus De Milo are carefully displayed, and it’s also busy with visitors to the museum and other nearby attractions.

 The 1st arrondissement also includes the Musee de l’Orangerie, which can be found in the former Orangery of the Tuileries Gardens and contains work from such luminaries as Monet, Cézanne, Matisse, Modigliani, and Picasso.